changah-song/fluent-fable/frontend/README.md

 ## Done

+- basic flashcard setup :) stacking Flashcard component works and cool font used ✅
+    - UI and Animation ✅
+        - **_learned how to use PanResponder and Animated for nice animation_**

 - HANJA CONNECTION !! make the dictionary top section more detailed ✅
     - currently, the website API is not working.. need to know if it's blocked
         - nah was just Unicode encoding issue